Did you know…

 Social Justice and Policy

-Curls on the Move is about public health, social justice, policy, and practice.
-Help us change socially unjust school dress codes that do not include hairstyles for black and brown girls.
+Curls on the Move is about health education, social justice, policy, and practice.
+Help us change socially unjust school dress codes which are not inclusive of hairstyles for black and brown girls.
 The structural violence and hair harassment our girls experience in our world must end.

 Follow us on Instagram @curlsonthemove